 The contents of this website are intended as general advice only.
 The information provided by the Ethical Advisers Co-operative do not account for any individual’s personal objectives, financial situation or needs.
 It should not be used, relied upon, or treated as a substitute for specific professional advice.
 The Ethical Advisers Co-operative recommends all users obtain their own independent professional advice from an appropriately qualified financial adviser before making any decision relating to their particular requirements or circumstances.
 Investing in, or switching between investments or superannuation funds may have unintended financial consequences.

 The survey results, and all information contained in this website including all documents, consider only the ethics of each fund and do not include any analysis of fees, performance or financial suitability.
 The ethical score is subjective and benchmarked against each adviser’s average ethical client.
 Your ethics may differ.
 We recommend you speak to an experienced ethical financial adviser for personalised advice before making any decisions.
 The information provided by the Ethical Advisers Co-operative does not constitute financial advice.
-The information is presented in order to inform people motivated by ethical, environmental or social concerns.
+The information is general in nature and is presented in order to inform people motivated by ethical, environmental or social concerns.